TapTrack/TappyUsbNodeDemo/README.md

 var comm = new SerialCommunicator({path: "/dev/ttyUSB0"})
 var tappy = new Tappy({communicator: comm});
 ```
-The path parameter should be set to whatever the serial port your found
+The path parameter should be set to whatever the serial port you found
 earlier was.
 This communicator creates and wraps a Node Serial Port instance
 in order to provide the Tappy with a consistent API regardless of the
 communication method in use.